david-degusta/GeneticDrift/README.md

 # GeneticDrift
 C program that simulates genetic drift and determines fixation time of an allele.
 Illustrates how impact of genetic drift depends on population size.
-The complete documentation is in the actual program file, but the key aspects are repeated here:
+The complete documentation is in the actual program file, but the key aspects are repeated here.

 Purpose:
 Generate data on how the impact of genetic drift varies